Picovoice/picovoice/sdk/java/README.md

 } catch (PicovoiceException e) { }
 ```

-`handle` is an instance of Picovoice runtime engine that detects utterances of wake phrase defined in the file located at
+`picovoice` is an instance of Picovoice runtime engine that detects utterances of wake phrase defined in the file located at
 `keywordPath`.
 Upon detection of wake word it starts inferring user's intent from the follow-on voice command within
 the context defined by the file located at `contextPath`. `keywordPath` is the absolute path to
 [Porcupine wake word engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` suffix).